guigrpa/docx-templates/README.md

 import { createReport } from 'https://unpkg.com/docx-templates/lib/browser.js';
 ```

+> Note that you have to set `noSandbox: true` or bring your own sandbox with the `runJs` option.

 # Browser usage

 You can use docx-templates in the browser (yay!).
 Just as when using docx-templates in Node, you need to provide the template contents as a `Buffer`-like object.